Partial match with VLOOKUP

 How this formula works

-In this case, we are supplying the lookup value as val&"*".
-We are using the ampersand (&) to concatenate the value in H2 with an asterisk (*).
-If we type in a string like "Aya" into the named range val (H2), we are giving VLOOKUP "Aya*" as the lookup value.
+This expression joins the text in the named range value with a wildcard using the ampersand (&) to concatenate.
+If we type in a string like "Aya" into the named range value (H4), the result is "Aya*", which is returned directly to VLOOKUP as the lookup value.
 Placing the wildcard at the end results in a"begins with" match.
 This will cause VLOOKUP to match the first entry in column B that begins with "Aya".

-Wildcard matching is convenient, because you don't have to type in a full name, but note that you have to be careful of duplicates or near duplicates.
-For example, in the table there is a "Bailer" and a "Bailey" so typing "Bai" will give you the first match, even though there are two.
+Wildcard matching is convenient, because you don't have to type in a full name, but you must be careful of duplicates or near duplicates.
+For example, the table contains both "Bailer" and a "Bailey" so typing "Bai" into H4 will return only the first match ("Bailer"), even though there are two names that begin with "Bai".

 Contains type match

-If you need a "contains type" match (i.e. the search string can appear anywhere in the lookup values), you'll need to use two wildcards like this:
+For a "contains type" match, where the search string can appear anywhere in the lookup value, you need to use two wildcards like this:

 Note: you must set exact match mode using FALSE or 0 for the last argument in VLOOKUP when using wildcards.